w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide meaningful headings to structure text

 Use clear and simple headings to split up text into manageable chunks.
 Headings should be short and aim to describe or introduce the following section.
-They should not confuse readers as to what the following section should be about.
+They should clarify for readers what the following section is be about.

 {::nomarkdown}
 <%= example %>